Find a Warm Welcome at Wisconsin's Powwows

 - Do stand and remove headwear when asked.
 Many songs are in honor of a fallen warrior or in honor of the flag.

-- Do bring your pocketbook.
-There are plenty of vendors selling authentic Native American food, jewelry and arts & crafts.
+- Do bring your wallet!
+There are usually plenty of vendors selling authentic Native American food, jewelry and arts and crafts.

-- Don’t turn down an invitation to dance.
-Say yes...with a smile.
+- Don’t turn down an invitation to dance!

 And, lastly, be prepared to experience the true beauty and hospitality of Wisconsin's 11 federally recognized tribes.
 To learn more about upcoming powwows and other events across Wisconsin, visit the Native American Tourism of Wisconsin's website.